apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/scale-for-a-postgresql-cluster.md

 sidebar_label: Scale
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-# Scale for a PostgreSQL cluster
+# Scale a PostgreSQL cluster

 You can scale a PostgreSQL cluster in two ways, vertical scaling and horizontal scaling.